Oregon Casino and Card Room Gaming

 Also in 2013, the Oregon Lottery signed a deal with IGT to replace 1,500 of the 12,000 VLTs with new ones from IGT in 2014.

 In May 2017, a new law was passed requiring social poker games to be operated only by charitable, fraternal or religious organizations.
-It has the potential of shutting down many of the poker rooms which generate revenue through door charges and food and drink sales and aren't affiliated with a qualifying organization.
+It has the potential to shut down many poker rooms that generate revenue through door charges and food and drink sales and aren't affiliated with a qualifying organization.

 Although regulated by the Oregon Lottery Commission, Casino City considers VLTs to be a casino and card room gaming activity.